 A report is generally a comprehensive collection of data from different marketing sources.
 The data presented in a report highlights the performance of your marketing efforts to shape your strategy.
 The scope can be as broad or narrow as needed, but it will always fall within a specific period.

-A dashboard may present the same data as a report, but it is generally focused around a specific question or topic.
+A dashboard may present the same data as a report, but it is generally focused on a specific question or topic.
 Think of this in a similar manner to how you would the dashboard of a car, which provides you with a concise snapshot of relevant metrics and data around a topic/question; ‘how is my car performing?’.

 The main and most obvious similarity between reports and dashboards is that they are both tools for presenting data.
-Another key similarity is both tools make use of visualisations to share said data, in the form of graphs, tables, charts, and so on.
+Another key similarity is both tools make use of visualizations to share said data, in the form of graphs, tables, charts, and so on.
 But beyond this, the similarities are few and far between.

 As mentioned above, there are significantly more features that separate the two tools.
 Whilst dashboards present key data around a central topic or question, reports address numerous topics relating to the overall marketing strategy, whilst offering insights into the data presented, supplemented with summaries and recommendations.